Pinaki Misra

 Pinaki Misra (born 23 October 1959) is an Indian politician from the Biju Janata Dal party who served as a Member of Parliament in the Lok Sabha representing the Puri constituency.
 In 1996, he contested the Puri Lok Sabha seat as a Congress candidate and won against Braja Kishore Tripathy, who was then the sitting MP and Union Minister from Puri.
 He is a Senior Advocate in the Supreme Court of India and has argued cases in nearly all High Courts and major tribunals across India.

 Early life and education

-Pinaki Misra was born in Cuttack, Odisha, in an Odia Brahmin family.
+Pinaki Misra was born in Cuttack, Odisha.
 His father, Lokanath Misra, was a member of the Rajya Sabha and the Governor of Assam.

 Misra studied at St. Xavier's School, Delhi.
 He holds a B.A.
 (Hons.) degree in History from St. Stephen's College, Delhi, and an LL.B. degree from the Faculty of Law, University of Delhi.

 Personal life

 In January 1984, Misra married Sangita Misra, but they later got divorced, and they had two children together.
 In May 2025, he married Mahua Moitra, a Trinamool Congress member of parliament from West Bengal, India.